 Krka National Park

 If you’re searching for beautiful waterfalls in Croatia, then Krka is a must!
-The picturesque Krka waterfalls offer the added bonus of being able to be swim in them and cool down after you’ve finished exploring the 14th century medieval fortress and monastery on the Krka River.
+The picturesque Krka waterfalls offer the bonus of being able to be swim in them and cool down after you’ve finished exploring the 14th-century medieval fortress and monastery on the Krka River.
 Reaching this stunning national park is easy from Sibenik, Split, Zadar, or Skradin.

 Risnjak National Park

-Located in the most mountainous part of Croatia, visiting Risnjak will give you the opportunity to explore the limestone valleys that have formed just 9 miles from the sea.
-Risnjak is the only national park in Croatia to offer fly-fishing trips in the crystal clear waters of the Kupa River.
+Located in the most mountainous part of Croatia, visiting Risnjak will allow you to explore the limestone valleys that have formed just 9 miles from the sea.
+Risnjak is the only national park in Croatia to offer fly-fishing trips in the Kupa River’s crystal clear waters.

 Paklenica National Park